bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ikeda.md

 * At the very moment of my arrival, they introduced to me a young faculty member: Doctor Ikeda.
 * After Koç was appointed to Ege University he assisted Ikeda with his teaching.
 * However, in time, thanks to Dr Ikeda, we transformed this office to an ongoing seminar room, for we had problems in different areas of mathematics and Dr Ikeda was the only one to lend us a hand so benevolently.
-* Ikeda married Emel Ardor, the Turkish research assistant he had met in Hamburg, in 1964.
 * He also became a Turkish citizen in that year and took a more Turkish sounding name, calling himself Gündüz Ikeda.
 * At a dinner following the talks, Arf offered Ikeda a position at the Middle East Technical University in Ankara where he was now working.
 * Ikeda accepted and took up the position of Professor there in August of 1968 and, together with Arf, worked to build up both the undergraduate and postgraduate sides of the Mathematics Department.